 Everyone spotted them immediately (and I hope I don’t embarrass them by saying so).
-The young couple, he matched her with a colorful vest and tie under his tuxedo, she was in the most amazing shade of teal green.
+The young couple, and he matched her with a colorful vest and tie under his tuxedo, she was in the most amazing shade of teal green.
 Her dress fluttered against the floor and I was in complete agreement when the photographers posed them on the stairs to highlight its length and ability to cascade (it’s not too often in life you have the opportunity to wear a dress that “cascades” down the stairs).

 It was prom night and after all the up-dos and gowns were assembled and the corsages (matched wonderfully, good job, boyfriends), the Pfister was the backdrop for the essential parental photo shoot.
 Two moms, armed with digital lenses, were squeezing this adorable young couple into every corner, every angle and every stairway they could find.
 The pair was truly promenading through the lobby.
 I was particularly fond of the impromptu shot taken on a luggage rack, squeezing the teens in close together.
 Camera clicked, photo taken, and the gentleman’s trusty cell phone came out and texting began.
 The scene was perfect.